 The Vizio SB3651 F6 is the best cheap soundbar

 If you’re looking to stay frugal while shopping around for a cheap soundbar and/or home entertainment system, look no further than this Vizio model.
 It brings an insane value to the TV stand as a 5.1 wireless soundbar system with built-in Bluetooth connectivity and Google Chromecast support.
 In addition to the soundbar, the SB3651 F6 comes with two rear surround sound speakers and a wireless subwoofer.

 What you should know about cheap soundbars

 - Not every option provides high-quality Bluetooth codec support, but that’s fine since most of them don’t perform as well as we’re led to believe anyway.
-That said, of the options provide aptX support.
+That said, some of the options provide aptX support.

 - Subwoofers aren’t always included.
 But if you go for something that does have a sub your audio will benefit from clarity as there will be less auditory masking.